CartoDB/academy/courses/01-beginners-course/lesson-2.md

 ![Add data from a link]({{site.baseurl}}/img/course1/lesson2/newtableURL.png)

-Your data will open up in "Table" view.
+Your data will open up in Data View.
 There, like we suggested in Beginners' Course Lesson 1, you can take a look through the data columns.
 Note that this time the `the_geom` column indicates "Polygon" values.
 This means that the geometry that CartoDB will map is in polygon format.

 ### Creating a Simple Visualization